 I’m a software developer, architect, and technologist with an extensive background in software development, systems design, enterprise architecture, and product innovation.
 I’ve written software for everything from coin changers to enterprise systems, with an emphasis on real time operating systems, device drivers, memory management, and instrumentation.
 I’ve served as team leader, chief programmer, architect, director, and VP of engineering.
 I’ve managed people, projects, budgets, and customer expectations across a wide range of systems and services including mobile devices and applications, tablets, desktops and desktop applications, public and private clouds, speech to text and text to speech systems, large-scale analytics, RPAs, A.I., security, and big data.

-After leaving IBM in 2013, I joined Cigna as IT Senior Principal and Director where I’m responsible for the development, architecture, and deployment of mobile and web applications, web servers, cloud systems, client-facing applications, security, compliance, and new product innovation.
+After leaving IBM in 2013, I joined Cigna as IT Senior Principal and Director responsible for the development, architecture, and deployment of mobile and web applications, web servers, cloud systems, client-facing applications, physical and biometric security, privacy, compliance, and new product innovation.

 In my copious spare time I install and maintain networks and software for physicians including patient management, EHR/EMR, and clinical decision systems including Allscripts Pro, Lytec, Lytec MD, AdvantX, Epic, and others.

 I enjoy listening to and playing music from the first half of the 20th century.
 Some of the most memorable and enduring songs were written during that time period.
 I began taking piano and guitar lessons in an attempt to learn how to play a few songs.
 The lessons have not helped, but I’ve learned to enjoy listening to myself nonetheless.